 The birth chart: what can it tell you?

-A natal chart is a map of the sky as seen from the Earth at the time and place of of birth.
-The planetary placements are interpreted as archetypes, universal principles associated with a range of thematic meanings, experiences and psychological tendencies, that are expressed in perceptions, emotions, images, attitudes, beliefs, memories as well as in synchronistic external events.
-So the birth chart is a DNA of the life story.
-It can be read as a blueprint that portrays intelligent patterns at work that weave a life to the zeitgeist and the rest of nature.
+A birth chart is a map of the sky as seen from the Earth at the time and place of birth.
+The planetary placements are interpreted as archetypes, universal principles associated with a range of thematic meanings, experiences and psychological tendencies that are expressed in perceptions, emotions, images, attitudes, beliefs, memories as well as in synchronistic external events.
+So the birth chart is the DNA of a life: it can be read as a blueprint that portrays patterns at work that weave a life through the zeitgeist and the rest of nature.

 Cycles of time

 The planetary cycles unfold time.
-And the first calendars where based on the zodiac.
-The transits to our natal chart activate who we are in the process of becoming.
+The first calendars where based on the zodiac.
+The transits in our natal chart activate who we are in the process of becoming.
 As we are growing up, the Mars cycle, associated in Greek mythology with the war god of the same name, informs the development of our will, self-assertion and independence.
-And when this planet completes it’s first two year cycle, returning to its original place in our natal chart, we are in fighting mode.
-Astrologers have always thought that time and space are not abstract as our philosophy wants us to believe, but is filled with energies.
-And the astronomical conditions under which we were born, set up our biological clock, our contract with time and space, anchoring in a longitude and a latitude.
+And when this planet completes it’s first two year cycle, returning to its original place in our birth chart, we are in fighting mode.
+Astrologers have always thought that time and space are not abstract as our philosophy wants us to believe, but are filled with energies.
+The astronomical conditions under which we were born set up our biological clock, our contract with time and space, anchoring us in a universal longitude and a latitude.

 Astrology interprets the planetary archetypes in great detail according to the element, house, combinations in the chart and sign.
-As archetypes the energies are multivalent, multi-layered, dynamic, creative and participatory in nature.
+The archetypes are multivalent, multi-layered, dynamic energies, creative and participatory by nature.
 This 21st century approach to astrology states that the person will mediate them to manifest them in concrete ways.
-This perspective comes from depth psychology.
-And it’s philosophers who have defined the nature of the archetypes or universal principles.
-This theme was old already when Plato compiled the theory in ancient Greece.
+This perspective comes from deep psychology.
+Philosophers have defined the nature of the archetypes or universal principles.
+This theme was already old when Plato compiled the theory in ancient Greece.

 The principles represented in the birth chart feed on experiences and vice-versa and it’s all very creative.
 If there’s a Pluto transit and the quality of time is deep change, everyone decides how to give shape to changes in their own lives according the placement in their charts and combinations with the other planets, and these personal changes then build on the change on a social, national and collective level.
 The change doesn’t happen to us, everyone contributes to the change.